Rosemary Kennedy School

 Fax: (516) 781-0733

-Student Disability: Multiple and Moderate to Severe Developmental Disabilities including Autism Spectrum Disorders, Mental Retardation,Multiple Disabilities
+Student Disability: Moderate to Severe Developmental Disabilities including Autism Spectrum Disorders, intellectual disabilities and multiple disabilities.

 Student Age: 9 to 21 years